Yashasvi Jaiswal: International career

 In January 2024, he was selected in India's squad for the 5-match Test series against England at home.
 In the first innings of the first Test, he scored 80 runs off just 74 balls.
 In the second match of the series, he made his maiden double century, scoring 209 runs off 290 balls in the first innings.
 He became the third youngest Indian batsman, after Sunil Gavaskar and Vinod Kambli, to score a double hundred in Test cricket.
 In the next match of the series, Jaiswal scored another double century, becoming third Indian batter after Vinod Kambli and Virat Kohli to hit double centuries in consecutive Test matches.
 He also hit 12 sixes during the innings, equaling the record of most sixes in a Test innings.

 Jaiswal is the first player in Test history to hit 20 sixes in a series.
 After Sunil Gavaskar, he is the second Indian to score 500 runs in a Test series at the age of 22.
 He also scored the most runs for an Indian in a Test series against England.

 He was nominated by International Cricket Council for ICC Men's Player of the Month Award for the month of February 2024.
-In May 2024, he was named in India’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in India's squad for the 2024 ICC Men's T20 World Cup tournament.

 In the 2024-25 Border-Gavaskar Trophy, he was the highest run-scorer for India with 391 runs averaging at 43.44.
 In the second innings of the first Test, Jaiswal scored 161 runs.
 Jasprit Bumrah said it was Jaiswal's best Test innings yet.
 Yashasvi Jaiswal made history by scoring centuries on his maiden Tests in the West Indies (debut, 171 runs), Australia (161 runs in Perth), and England (101 runs at Leeds).
 Notably, he became the first visiting batter to achieve centuries on debut in both England and Australia, showcasing his exceptional batting skills across different conditions.

 On 6 February 2025, Jaiswal made his ODI debut against England.
 He made 15 runs off 22 balls.
 In the Anderson–Tendulkar Trophy he scored two centuries, one in the first test match of the series scoring 101 and second in last test match of the series 118.
+In late-2025, he was selected for the three-match ODI series against South Africa at home, replacing the injured ODI captain Shubman Gill.
+In the last match of the ODI series, he went on to make his maiden ODI century, remaining unbeaten on 116* off 121 deliveries.
+He was named the Player of the Match too, helping India clinch the series 2–1.

+List of International Cricket centuries

+Yashasvi Jaiswal has scored 10 international centuries - 7 in Test Cricket, 2 in One Day International and 1 in Twenty20 international.